by Rob Cox, August 7, 2018

 How to Winterize an Above Ground Pool

-The procedure can be condensed to four specific areas, the Four C's, as I call it.
-Clean, Chemical, Cover and Close it.
-Each of these steps should be done in the proper order, to prevent duplication of efforts.
+The procedure can be condensed to four specific areas, or the "Four Cs", as I call them: Clean, Chemicals, Cover and Close.
+Each of these steps should be done in the proper order to prevent duplication of efforts.

 If your aboveground pool has a complete surround deck, you may find it easier to use water bags or aquabloks to secure the cover to the deck, instead of the normal cable/winch arrangement for fitting the above ground pool cover.